Toasterf1sh/screenshotter/README.md

 # screenshotter
-Screenshot pdf reader on desktop
+Takes a screenshot of each page of a e-reader textbook.

-May have to change the mouse position based on the location of the page turn button
+(May have to adjust the mouse position based on the location of the page-turn button)